Jean Barker, Baroness Trumpington: Bletchley Park, World War II and its aftermath

 Initially during World War II, Lady Trumpington was attached to Lloyd George's Sussex arable farm, where she worked on the land with his daughter, lodging with his then secretary/mistress and later wife Frances Stevenson.
-She recalled that Lloyd George used to find reasons to "measure her".
+She recalled that Lloyd George used to find reasons that were never explained to use a tape measure to take all her measurements.
 She then worked in naval intelligence at Bletchley Park from October 1940, making use of her knowledge of the German language to crack naval codes.

 She was billeted at Great Brickhill with W. J. Locke's family, before moving to Passenham Manor, home of banker George Ansley.
 Her work was the centre of Z codes supervised by German-Jewish refugee, Walter Ettinghausen.
 Colleagues who became life-long friends included Sally, daughter of 6th Lord Grantley (later Sarah Baring); Jean, daughter of James Graham, 6th Duke of Montrose (later Lady Jean Fforde); and Osla Benning.

 At war's end, she spent four years working for the European Central Inland Transport Organization, shipping and distributing supplies to the war-torn continent with the same job description, filing clerk.
 But she was soon working as the effective transport manager from a 5th floor office in the Champs Elysées above Mimi Pinson's nightclub.
-She went to parties at the Ritz and Crillion Club, frequented by politicians.
+She went to parties at the Ritz and Crillon Club, frequented by politicians.
 Resident at 1 Place d'Alma, she worked briefly for the suave British ambassador Duff Cooper, whose wife, previously Lady Diana Manners, was a former actress she used to visit on Broadway.
 Lady Diana was courted by Ernest Bevin, the Labour cabinet minister.
 She maintained a passion for tennis and French fashion.

 Moving in political circles, she returned to London to work for an imperial Conservative, Victor Montagu, Viscount Hinchingbroke.